telerik/reporting-docs/designing-reports/connecting-to-data/datadirect-odbc-drivers.md

 ## Progress DataDirect® ODBC Drivers Bundle

->note These DataDirect ODBC drivers are branded and will work exclusively with Telerik Reporting and Telerik ReportServer runtime.
-They are not intended to be used in a 3rd party application and will display a warning message when used without authorization.
+>note These DataDirect ODBC drivers are branded and will work exclusively with Telerik Reporting and Telerik ReportServer .NET Framework applications.
+The drivers are not intended to be used in .NET Core+ apps, or in a 3rd party application.
+In such cases a warning message will be displayed.

 The drivers library and installers can be downloaded as a separate ZIP-file from the user's account.
 The archive contains three files: